lampysprites/shurushki/Readme.md

 Makes Timeline a bit easier to navigate by finding and highlighting frames of certain duration.
 Also allows to highlight cels manually, even though Aseprite now added its own tools for doing so.

 ### Highlight Layers (`View > Highlight Layers`)
 ![example](readme_files/layers.png)

 Highlights layers that use blending modes.
 Only applies to current/selected layers.
 You'll probably want to change the colors - mind that ase uses 0xAABBGGRR layout for colors, so e.g 0xff0044aa becomes opaque brown

+### Ramp From Selection (`Color Bar > Options > Ramp From Selection`)

+Adds all colors used inside of the selection to the palette, sorted by value.
+Same could be done with the colorpicker and "Add color to the palette" command (which needs to be assigned to a key to use) but faster and less chance to miss a color.

 ### Link Active Cel / Link To All Frames (`Timeline > Cel > Right Click`)